marisn/grass/raster/r.watershed/front/r.watershed.md

 values cannot have their surface runoff and sedimentation yields calculated accurately.

+Output **accum_min** raster map contains the minimum flow accumulation value.
+This map indicates, for each cell, the smallest amount of overland flow units originating from any upstream source that traverses that cell.
+Flow must be specified as a **flow** map.
+Note: Because MFD is implemented as a single-pass algorithm, min and max values are not propagated to cells of identical elevation, as doing so would produce results that depend on the arbitrary processing order of equal-height cells.

+Output **accum_max** raster map contains the maximum flow accumulation value.
+This map indicates, for each cell, the largest amount of overland flow units originating from any upstream source that traverses that cell.
+Flow must be specified as a **flow** map.

 Output **tci** raster map contains topographic index TCI, computed as `ln(α / tan(β))` where α is the cumulative upslope area draining through a point per unit contour length and `tan(β)` is the local slope angle.